 Beverly Cultural Planning

-In 2018, MAPC awarded a technical assistance grant to the City of Beverly to develop a next-stage cultural district implementation strategy that includes a vision for the long-term success of the district shared by a set of key partners that contains short- and long-term policies, programmatic recommendations, and potential funding sources.
-The goal of the plan is to cultivate fresh ideas for cultural district programming, establish metrics to measure the district’s impact, learn from key case studies, and to position the City of Beverly and Beverly Main Streets to make progress on some of the more challenging aspects of district management, implementation, and sustainability.
+In 2018, MAPC awarded a technical assistance grant to the City of Beverly to develop a strategy for the next stage of the cultural district.
+The implementation plan includes a shared vision for the long-term success of the project, short- and long-term policies, programmatic recommendations, and potential funding sources.
+The goal of the plan is to cultivate fresh ideas for cultural district programming, establish metrics to measure the district’s impact, learn from key case studies, and position the City of Beverly and Beverly Main Streets to make progress on some of the more challenging aspects of district management, implementation, and sustainability.

-MAPC is leading community outreach and engagement activities including facilitating advisory committee meetings, conducting stakeholder interviews, and holding focus groups.
-In addition, MAPC is analyzing stakeholder feedback to establish goals for the district and metrics for district success.
-MAPC is also providing research support to document relevant cultural district management and funding models and recommend action steps to meet district goals.
+MAPC led community outreach and engagement activities, facilitating advisory committee meetings, conducting stakeholder interviews, and holding focus groups.
+In addition, MAPC analyzed stakeholder feedback to establish goals for the district and metrics for district success.
+MAPC also provided research support to document relevant cultural district management and funding models and recommended action steps to meet district goals.

 After a final meeting with the Advisory Committee in July, MAPC completed the plan document.
 Find the Beverly Arts District 2.0 Plan here.

 On Dec.
 3, the City of Beverly kicked off plan implementation with a meeting facilitated by MAPC.
 A grant of $5,000 from the Massachusetts Cultural Council and a $5,000 match from the City of Beverly has created a total of $10,000 in staffing for the first year of the plan’s implementation.